MarcEscandell/ALPypeOpt/README.md

 _Note: This is not a package that is currently backed by the AnyLogic support team._

-* The python package `alpypeopt` doesn't require any additional dependencies other that the sequential optimization package of your choice:
+* The python package `alpypeopt` doesn't require any additional dependencies other that the black box optimization package of your choice:

     * _E.g._: ``scikit-optimize``